 A 60-year-old male patient was submitted to dipyridamole-atropine stress echocardiography (DSE) for chest pain during exertion.
 At rest, no electrocardiographic (ECG) and transthoracic echocardiographic (TTE) abnormalities were observed.
 After dipyridamole infusion, the patient complained a mild chest discomfort, without ECG changes and TTE wall-motion abnormalities.
 Subsequently, worsening of the anginal symptoms combined with descending ST-depression and T-negative waves occurred after atropine and unexpectedly, aminophylline administration.
 Coronary angiography was performed showing a myocardial bridge (MB) of the left anterior descending artery.
 The occurrence, during DSE, of worsening ischemic abnormalities after atropine and aminophylline administration may be a particular diagnostic feature of MB.

 How to cite this article: Piccione MC, Zito C, Trio O, Oteri A, D'Angelo M, Andò G. The diagnostic challenge of dipyridamole-atropine stress echocardiography in a patient with myocardial bridge.
 J Cardiovasc Echography 2016;26:120-2

 How to cite this URL: Piccione MC, Zito C, Trio O, Oteri A, D'Angelo M, Andò G. The diagnostic challenge of dipyridamole-atropine stress echocardiography in a patient with myocardial bridge.
 J Cardiovasc Echography [serial online] 2016 [cited 2021 Oct 26];26:120-2.
-Available from: http://www.jcecho.org/text.asp?2016/26/4/120/192175
+Available from: https://www.jcecho.org/text.asp?2016/26/4/120/192175

 A 60-year-old male patient, with a known history of arterial hypertension and Type-2 diabetes mellitus, was referred to the outpatient echocardiography laboratory to undergo stress echocardiography because of recent episodes of chest pain occurring on mild exertion.
 He was on drug therapy with angiotensin-receptor blocker, thiazide diuretic, nondihydropyridine calcium antagonist, and dronedarone, which had been started because of recent episodes of paroxysmal atrial fibrillation and discontinued 2 days before the stress test.
 The patient received a standard protocol of high dipyridamole infusion in two doses (0.56 mg/kg and 0.28 mg/kg) followed by atropine administration (1 mg in four 0.25 mg doses).
 At rest, no ischemic abnormalities were observed on electrocardiogram (ECG) and transthoracic echocardiography (TTE) [Figure 1] and [Video 1], [Video 2] and [Video 3].
 After completion of dipyridamole infusion, the patient complained a mild chest discomfort, without any significant ECG changes and any apparent wall-motion abnormalities on TTE [Video 4], [Video 5] and [Video 6].
 After atropine injection, a worsening of the anginal symptoms combined with a descending ST-depression in V3 occurred; despite the absence of relevant echocardiographic changes, two-dimensional (2D) strain analysis showed lower longitudinal strain of the anterior interventricular septum from rest to peak dose [Figure 2].
 Afterward, as recommended, aminophylline was administered; interestingly, a more pronounced ST-depression and deep inverted T-waves in V2-V4 appeared [Figure 3].
 The patient was admitted to the Cardiology Department and underwent coronary angiography from the radial access, , which revealed a long myocardial bridge (MB) of the left anterior descending (LAD) artery with systolic "milking" [Figure 4], [Figure 5] and [Video 7], [Video 8] and [Video 9].
 The serial dosage of myocardial damage markers was negative.
 The patient was, thereafter, treated with a beta-blocker and discharged without symptoms and ischemic abnormalities on rest ECG.